 With a total state population of less than 900,000, you wouldn't expect to find many water parks or theme parks in South Dakota.
 And you'd be right.

-There is one medium-sized water park and a couple of smaller outdoor parks with water slides and other attractions that offer relief during the summer.
-There is also a small indoor water park resort that provides year-round, weatherproof fun.
+There is one medium-sized water park and a few smaller outdoor parks with water slides and other attractions that offer relief during the summer.
+There are also a couple of small indoor water park resorts that provide year-round, weatherproof fun.

 There are even fewer amusement parks.
 There are no major theme parks, per se.
 (And yes, there is a difference between amusement parks and theme parks.)
 In fact, there are a total of three roller coasters in the state, two of which are kiddie models and one of which is an alpine mountain ride that isn't really considered a traditional coaster.

 South Dakota water parks and amusement parks are arranged alphabetically.